An AI assistant to improve the complaints experience

 Today

-This approach allowed us to develop an AI assistant that doesn't just provide information but builds context for user intent and needs through natural conversation.
-It’s designed to effectively break down barriers to accessing government services.
-By design, it’s human-first—helping people find the right information when faced with what are often stressful or confusing situations.
+This approach enabled us to develop an AI assistant that not only provides information but also builds context for user intent and needs through natural conversation.

 The magic lies in the seamless integration between content strategy, design, and AI technology.
 Users can have natural conversations about their needs without navigating complex menus or organisation-first structures.